-The Paul Robeson Scholarship Fund, which was established in 2004 by the Rutgers African American Alliance (RAAA) in honor of Paul Robeson.
-The scholarship provides financial assistance to students enrolled at Rutgers University.
-To be considered, applicants must: Be a full-time undergraduate student and be in good academic standing.
-Please note reference will be given to underrepresented minorities.
+Established in 2004 by the Rutgers African American Alliance (RAAA) in honor of Paul Robeson.
+To be considered, applicants must be a full-time undergraduate student and in good academic standing.

-The Mae Turner-Moody Scholarship was established in 2021 to provide financial assistance to students attending Douglass College.
-To be considered, applicants must be full-time or part-time undergraduate students or graduate students enrolled in the Douglass College.
-Applicants must demonstrate active community involvement in or outside of Rutgers
+Established in 2021 to provide financial assistance to students attending Douglass Residential College.
+To be considered, applicants must be full-time or part-time undergraduate or graduate students enrolled in the Douglass Residential College.
+Applicants must demonstrate active community involvement in or outside of Rutgers.

-The RAAA Rites of Passage Graduate Scholarship was established in 2020 by the Rutgers African American Alumni Alliance (RAAA).
-To be considered, applicants must be a graduating Senior in good academic standing and demonstrate enrollment in an accredited post-graduate program.
-Preference will be given to students enrolled in a Rutgers affiliated graduate program.
+Established in 2020 by the Rutgers African American Alumni Alliance (RAAA).
+To be considered, applicants must be a graduating senior in good academic standing and demonstrate enrollment in an accredited post-graduate program.
+Preference will be given to students enrolled in a Rutgers-affiliated graduate program.

 Established in 2017 to honor the dreams and hard work of Madora Pryor and Ellen Garnett who were the offspring of slaves.
 They believed that with prayer and hard work, future generations would be able to achieve an education and not have to work in the fields in the heat or clean houses to provide for their families.
 Scholarships are awarded to students with a minimum cumulative GPA of 3.0 and financial need as determined by the Office of Financial Aid.
 Awardees must be involved in extracurricular/volunteer activities in the community.
 Preference shall be given to students who are residents of Gloucester County, New Jersey or Essex County, Virginia.